Architector4/telegram-bot-stuff/README.md

 ](https://twitter.com/traexecutive/status/1424809156297568257)
 if seen by the bot in direct messages or in a group chat it is in.

-It can also be used inline, or produce a different response activated by the phrase "Hi Herbert!".
+It can also be used inline, and produces a different response activated by the phrase "Hi Herbert!".